Alpari's Dashin ploughs on with broker FXTM after franc rout

 FXTM had no immediate comment on Dashin's role in the two companies, or whether some of Alpari's clients or business might move or be sold to the second company.
 A spokesman said Dashin was not immediately available for comment.

-Both are Cyprus-based, although at least one of the companies carrying the Alpari name was officially authorised and regulated by the Financial Conduct Authority.
+Both are Cyprus-based, although at least one of the companies carrying the Alpari name was officially authorised and regulated by Britain's Financial Conduct Authority.